Icon of the Seas to Appear on National Geographic’s Building Impossible with Daniel Ashville

 Icon of the Seas

-Airing on 14th September 2023 at 8pm on National Geographic, the first episode of Building Impossible with Daniel Ashville takes a look behind the scenes of the Royal Caribbean’s brand new ship, Icon of the Seas.
+On National Geographic, the first episode of Building Impossible with Daniel Ashville takes a look behind the scenes of the Royal Caribbean’s brand new ship, Icon of the Seas.
 Exploring how the mega cruise ship has been constructed, including the ship’s extraordinary AquaDome that’s located at its bow, this in-depth programme is perfect for any cruise enthusiast that’s interested in finding out more about how it was constructed.

 Showcasing the ultimate engineering challenges faced when constructing such a large cruise ship, this captivating programme is hosted by British construction expert Daniel Ashville and spans six episodes.
 National Geographic have stated that the series “showcases architectural marvels that defy imagination”.